 Dear Young Shepherd :

-The Teachings of God
+The Word of God

-Pastor Robson has been married to his wife, Gretchen (nee Baierl), since 1962, and if you look carefully you will see her hand in his ministry and writing about the ministry.
-They have three sons, three daughters-in-law, 12 grandchildren (two marriages 2 granchildren since 2007), and 2 great granddaughters.
-They presently live in Gibsonia, PA (a suburb of Pittsburgh).
 Pastor Robson continues to preach and has plans for several more writing projects.
-His next book is entitled, The Revelation: The Book of Blessing, and is a popular commentary on the last book of the New Testament, The Revelation of Jesus Christ, for Bible studies and Sunday school classes.
-This website contains sermons from 1970-2007 and lectures in MP3 format plus outlines of the courses he taught at RPTS and elsewhere.
+His current book is entitled, The Revelation: The Book of Blessing, and is a popular commentary on the last book of the New Testament, The Revelation of Jesus Christ, for Bible studies and Sunday school classes.

 About the Pastor

-From 1980-1990 Pastor Robson traveled to and from Ottawa Theological Hall, Ottawa, Canada to teach New Testament Greek, Hermeneutics, and Greek Exegesis.
+From 1980-1990 Pastor Robson traveled to and from Ottawa Theological Hall, Ottawa, Canada to teach New Testament Greek, Hermeneutics and Greek Exegesis.
 In 1991, he accepted the call to be the Professor of New Testament Studies at the Reformed Presbyterian Theological Seminary in Pittsburgh, Pa.
 He assumed this professorship in September of 1993 from which he retired in May of 2005.

 Dear Young Shepherd 2